-A couple weeks ago, Alex Timmerman (who incidentally is one of the very few serious harp guitar historians) posted the photo at right on his Facebook page and it reminded me of an important and long-delinquent article on my “To-Do” list!
+A couple of weeks ago, Alex Timmerman (who incidentally is one of the very few serious harp guitar historians) posted the photo at right on his Facebook page and it reminded me of an important and long-delinquent article on my “To-Do” list!

 If this remarkable-looking instrument looks familiar, it may be because it was the very first Harp Guitar of the Month on this site.
 Amazingly, before that piece (July, 2004), the instrument had never been seen by the public.

-My original article explained how I tracked down its identity from a single obscure reference in a hundred year old German book (Sachs), after which it was located and photographed by Benoit Meulle-Stef, a fellow harp guitar fanatic who just happened to live a stone’s throw from where the instrument had long lay unseen and unstudied: the Brussels Musical Instrument Museum.
+My original article explained how I tracked down its identity from a single obscure reference in a hundred-year-old German book (Sachs), after which it was located and photographed by Benoit Meulle-Stef, a fellow harp guitar fanatic who just happened to live a stone’s throw from where the instrument had long lay unseen and unstudied: the Brussels Musical Instrument Museum.

 When my wife and I planned a trip to visit Ben in the summer of 2007, a visit to the museum was of course a must, but Ben was also able to arrange a private appointment with the curatorial staff so that I could see this strange instrument, along with two other ultra-rare off-exhibit harp guitars.